Accessibility

 Let the user know that there are errors on the page.
 Upon validation:

-- Give focus immediately to the first form element that contains an error.
+- Move focus immediately to the first form element that contains an error.

 Example: